"Woman, child, man and wife, the best love to have is the love of life"

 *Previously on "Red House - Variations on a theme"

 As said previously, only the tracks in bold are more or less complete.
+Pretty well all the songs were re-released in complete form over the years.

 The box is all stacked typo with luxury gold leaf and the CDs themselves are decked out with a repeated Golden Gate Park San Francisco 1967 photo again (like on "Radio One").
 That photo is out of place on the LA Forum 69 disc - 3/10